CharlieChenyuZhang/chenyuzhang.com/server/blogs/udl-reflection.md

 These insights are incredibly valuable as my brain makes connections between **how human cognition works and how machine learning models**—or **multi-agent collaboration systems**—could be designed in the future.

+## David Rose's Guest Lecture – Reflections on Bias, UDL, and the Future of Education

+> I’m 79 years old.
+Have I made all the right choices?
+Has this been a good life?
+An unexpected advantage of living in a Continuing Care Retirement Community (CCRC) is that dinner feels like a date night—but without the pressure of romance.
+It’s just genuine conversation.
+No worries about grants or careers.
+People talk about turning points in their lives, the most exciting moments, and what really mattered.
+> — David Rose

+During this session, we also learned that Jenna Gravel and Nicole Tucker-Smith are leading the development of **UDL Guidelines 3.0**, which introduce several transformative updates:

+- **Emphasize identity** as part of learner variability—recognizing _who_ the learner is, alongside the _why_ (engagement), _what_ (representation), and _how_ (action and expression) of learning.
+- **Acknowledge bias**—individual, institutional, and systemic—as a real and persistent barrier to learning.
+- **Highlight interdependence and collective learning** as essential educational values.
+- **Shift from teacher-centered to learner-centered language** to reframe how we design for inclusion.

+You can read more about these updates here: [UDL Guidelines 3.0](https://udlguidelines.cast.org/more/about-guidelines-3-0)

+### Our Brain as an Interdependent Web

+Your brain is constantly predicting what it’s going to see before it actually sees it.
+It’s an "interdependent web," processing _six layers of context_ at any given moment.
+This predictive efficiency is where biases begin.

+Take the viral phenomenon of the **blue and black dress**: a new study suggests that our **internal body clocks** might be the key.
+Early risers, exposed more to natural light, tend to see the dress as **white and gold**, while night owls—who rely more on artificial light—see **black and blue**.

+This is just one example of how **implicit, rapid, and unconscious biases** form.
+These biases are **learned**, not inherited, and they are often difficult to unlearn.

+What’s fascinating is that **GPT models hallucinate** in much the same way—because they’re also engaging in prediction.
+Like our brains, they "guess" what comes next based on prior context.

+### The Brain and Bias

+Our **top-down biases** are often productive—they help us make quick decisions—but they’re not always accurate or just.

+Some biases can be **distorting**, **inaccurate**, or even **harmful**.
+These snap judgments happen so quickly—often within **200 milliseconds**—that we don’t even realize they’re occurring.
+Our brains immediately categorize what’s "like me" and "not like me" before we’re fully conscious of what we’re seeing.

+Here’s how different parts of the brain relate to bias:

+- **Back of the brain (visual cortex)** – Biases in what we _see_
+- **Middle of the brain (limbic system)** – Biases in what we _feel_ (adds emotional value)
+- **Front of the brain (prefrontal cortex)** – Biases in what we _do_ (decision-making, planning)

+This breakdown reminds me of the Pixar movie _Inside Out_—each part of our brain playing a distinct emotional and cognitive role.

+### A Provocative Question

+If we could eliminate emotion, would we also eliminate bias?

+> "We would still recognize faces or skin tones different from our own—but we wouldn’t know how to evaluate them."

+Emotion and cognition are deeply intertwined.
+Removing one may disrupt the delicate balance required for empathy, fairness, and learning itself.

 ---

 ![image](https://chenyuzhang-com-assets.s3.us-east-1.amazonaws.com/EDU-T560-UDL/Screenshot+2025-03-01+at+12.48.41%E2%80%AFAM.png)